lsst-dm/dm_dev_guide/index.rst

 LSST DM Developer Guide
 #######################

-This is an internal guide for `LSST DM <https://www.lsst.org/about/dm>`_ staff.
+This is an internal guide for `LSST DM <https://www.lsst.org/about/dm>`_ staff during project construction, and Rubin Observatory Data Production during operations.
 It's also openly available so that others can understand how we're building the LSST's data management subsystem.
+In some cases, other Rubin groups (for example Telescope & Site Software) have chosen to follow various sections as it applies to them.

 This guide includes a mix of normative requirements and helpful, descriptive, pages.
 When it's particularly important that you closely follow a standard, we include an annotation box at the top of the page.